-It is back to school season, and many teens—and their parents—are spending a lot of time in the car going back and forth to various practices, lessons, meetings, etc. Add on a few hours of homework, and getting your child to read can be challenging.
+Many teens—and their parents—are spending a lot of time in the car going back and forth to various practices, lessons, meetings, etc. And getting your child to read can be challenging.

 Here are a few suggested audiobooks for teens that are extra-special on audio.
 Maybe they can spark conversation with your teen long after the ride is over.

 Narrated by Jason Reynolds.This is a profoundly moving look at teenage gun violence.
 It is written in verse by National Book Award finalist Jason Reynolds.
 The story takes place over 60 seconds as Will rides an elevator down to avenge his brother’s murder.
 The staccato verse reflects the tight space Will is in, physically, mentally, and emotionally.
 Reynolds’s narration has a powerful impact, literally giving voice to urban teens.
 The ending will leave your family with lots to talk about.
 His book Look Both Ways: A Tale Told in Ten Blocks was awarded the Carnegie Prize.

 2. The Hate U Give by Angie Thomas